F5Networks/f5-aws-cloudformation/supported/standalone/1nic/readme.md

 ![Single NIC configuration example](images/AWS-1nic.png)
 ### Documentation
 The ***BIG-IP Virtual Edition and Amazon Web Services: Single NIC Setup*** guide (https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-amazon-ec2-12-1-0.html) details how to create the configuration manually without using the CloudFormation template.
-This document also decribes the configuration in more detail.
+This document also describes the configuration in more detail.

 ## Design Patterns